 Are you up for the challenge?
 Apply to Match Corps: Boston today!

-Match Corps: Boston is a one-year urban education tutoring program.
+Match Corps: Boston is a one-year urban education fellowship focused on our tutoring and mentoring program.

 Elite recent college graduates from top universities across the country commit one year to public service designed to close the achievement gap in Boston, one student at a time.
 It is possibly the most competitive such program in the nation, more competitive than admission to the Harvard Graduate School of Education or Teach For America.
 Match Corps: Boston is our original, flagship tutoring program.

-The goal is clear: college success for each student.
+Our schools' goal is clear: college success for each student.
 Most of our students will become the first in their families to achieve this goal.
-Therefore, the demands are intense.
+Therefore, the demands on our students, teachers, staff and the Match Corps tutors, are intense.

-Match Corps members work relentlessly to build in-depth relationships with their students, acting as mentors and helping their students reach specific goals.
-Corps members have close contact with parents and guardians, building the strong bridge between home and school that is an important part of the Match philosophy.
-The school environment is small enough that every Corps member knows every student.
+Match Corps members work relentlessly to build in-depth relationships with their students, acting as mentors, and helping their students reach specific goals.
+Corps members maintain close contact with students' parents and guardians, building the strong bridge between home and school that is an important part of the Match philosophy.
+The school environment is small enough that every Corps member knows every student by name.

 Match Corps: Boston is often compared to Teach For America and the New York City Teaching Fellows Program.
-Like those programs, Match Corps allows idealistic and dedicated young people to invest their time and energy in helping disadvantaged youth via a "No Excuses" approach to pursuing measurable gains in student achievement.
+Like those programs, Match Corps allows idealistic and dedicated young people to invest their time and energy in helping disadvantaged youth.
+Match takes a "No Excuses" - high expectations, "whatever it takes" - approach to pursuing measurable gains in student achievement.
 The biggest contrast between the Match Corps and other programs is depth over breadth.
-First-year teachers interact with more students, and spend most of their time trying to master classroom management - getting kids focused and working hard.
+First-year teachers in a program like TFA interact with more students at one time, and spend most of their time trying to master classroom management - getting kids focused and working hard.
 By contrast, Match Corps members are able to focus their attention on the learning needs of each student from the first day onward.

 We know this is not true.
-Every day, we do what many consider impossible--we bring together idealistic, dedicated college graduates and hard-working, disciplined urban teenagers.
-We have created a program that allows Match students to achieve what so many consider impossible: success in college and beyond for low-income, urban youth.
+Every day, we do what many consider impossible--we bring together idealistic, dedicated college graduates and hard-working, disciplined urban youth.
+We have created a program that allows Match students to achieve what so many consider impossible for low-income urban youth: success in college and beyond.

 - Learn more about the Match Corps: Boston Application Process